-Whooo, this one took a while.
-I scrapped and re-started the whole thing several times, but hopefully it makes sense now.
-Reverbs are one of my favourite effects, and feedback-delay networks in particular are a great way to play around with them and try out weird things.
+Reverbs are one of my favourite effects, both to use and to write, and feedback-delay networks are a great way to play around and try things.

 So let's get to it!